 Why Photos Look Dull or Washed Out

 This happens when the printer uses the wrong settings.
 Set print quality to high and avoid draft mode.
-Color limits in laser printers reduce depth compared to inkjet.
+Colour limits in laser printers reduce depth compared to inkjet.

 Grainy or Pixelated Images

 Low image resolution causes grain.
 Use high-resolution photos and avoid enlarging small images.
-Laser printers are able to print sharp lines, but not tiny textures.
+They print sharp lines well, but struggle with tiny details and textures.

 Banding comes from uneven toner spread.
-Clean the printer and check color settings.
-Laser printers have fixed color layers, so some shifts are normal.
+Clean the printer and check colour settings.
+Laser printers have fixed colour layers, so some shifts are normal.

 Paper Curling or Toner Cracking